Are Rangers 'miles off it' or just not delivering?

 Klopp said he "didn't recognise" there being much to separate them, but his were the words of a gracious host.
 One who enjoyed a far more straightforward evening than others of late.
 These guests were no trouble at all.

-"That was eye-opening in terms of how far Rangers were off it," former Rangers winger Neil McCann said.
+"That was eye-opening in terms of how far Rangers were off it," former Ibrox winger Neil McCann said.
 "There has to be questions asked of certain players.

 "That was miles more than a 2-0.
 Allan McGregor was outstanding.
 If it wasn't for that man, it would have been six."

 Or seven, or more.
-The 40-year-old goalkeeper made eight saves, not many routine.
+The 40-year-old goalkeeper made eight saves, not many of them routine.
 One or two left Liverpool's players bewildered.

 That is what has to happen for a team to survive a visit to Anfield, of course.
 After all, this is a club who have reached three of the last five Champions League finals.
 They have a bit about them.